 About Triple Chocolate Layer Cake

-So I turned to The Boyfriend and said, “I’ve decided I need to bake something sweet.
+So I turned to an old friend of mine and said, “I’ve decided I need to bake something sweet.
 We’ve earned it.
 What are you in the mood for?”

 He wasted no time with his answer: “Cake.
 Chocolate cake.”